Meet the Governors

 St Austin’s Governing Body – New Constitution with effect from September 2015

 St Austin’s Governing Body is made up of twelve representatives from our staff, parents/carers, Clergy and School Community.
-In addition to this, we also have three Associate members and one Clerk to the Governing Body.
+In addition to this, we currently have two Associate members and one Clerk to the Governing Body.
 The number of governors in each category is set out in the Instrument of Government.

 The new constitution came into effect on 1st September 2015 and consists of the following:-